 It’s no secret that the discipline of earned media has always played second fiddle to paid media — but that may be finally changing.
-We now have the ability to target opinion formers directly and use paid media to amplify their voice and distribute content, making the role of paid secondary to earned, owned and social media.
+We now have the ability to target opinion-formers directly and use paid media to amplify their voice and distribute content, making the role of paid secondary to earned, owned and social media.
 It’s great news for earned media practitioners, but it has some interesting knock on implications for the discipline and our role within the marketing function.

-It has been ten years almost to the month that Klout arrived with great fanfare at SXSW, heralding the arrival of a powerful new force in communications: the influencer.
+It has been over ten years that Klout arrived with great fanfare at SXSW, heralding the arrival of a powerful new force in communications: the influencer.
 As the role of influencers has both grown and become better understood, an entire discipline has grown up around influencer relations, especially in the B2C space.
 However, in the B2B world or B2B2C world, very little has changed in the way we go about reaching our audience.
 Most company’s approach is still very coverage-centric, whether that is impressions in paid media or share of voice in earned media.